1969 FA Cup final: Post-match

 Manchester City's cup was their fourth.
 In winning the trophy, Joe Mercer became the first person to win the league championship and FA Cup as both a captain and a manager.
 By winning the competition, Manchester City earned the right to compete in the 1969–70 European Cup Winners' Cup.
 City went on to win the Cup Winners' Cup, beating Górnik Zabrze 2–1 in the final.
 Leicester City continued to struggle in their remaining league matches and were relegated to the Second Division.
 Leicester became only the second club to reach a cup final and suffer relegation in the same season.
-By coincidence, the other club to have done so was Manchester City, who were subject to the same fate in 1926.
+By coincidence, the other club to have done so was Manchester City, who were subject to the same fate in 1926; and Wigan Athletic, who won the FA Cup in 2013 against Manchester City, but were relegated in the same season.